Cosmological stealths with nonconformal couplings: Stealths with nonconformal couplings

-Notice that there exists a residual symmetry in the equations, concretely, homogeneous terms in $\Phi$, $\Theta$, and $R$ can be compensated by a sinusoidal dependence in $\Theta$, a linear one in $R$, and another homogeneous term in $T$, respectively.
+This separation is defined up to a residual symmetry; homogeneous terms in $\Phi$, $\Theta$, and $R$ can be compensated by a sinusoidal dependence in $\Theta$, a linear one in $R$, and another homogeneous term in $T$, respectively.